Chapter 14 Graduating to Wise County, Texas as a Senior Citizen

 Though my work at Highland Park Presbyterian Church concluded November 1, 2004, the preparation for those advancing years had us identifying and purchasing a home on 10 acres in Aurora, Wise County, Texas, in December 1999, about some 50 miles northwest of Dallas.
 For a couple of those years, we maintained an apartment in Dallas, having two residents.
 The last couple of years were entirely residing in Wise County, commuting some 100 miles daily round trip, a practice that was my delight finally to conclude!

-We already had connected in 1998 with the Eagle Mountain International Church, a non-denominational congregation situated on Eagle Mountain Lake in north Fort Worth.
+We already had connected in 1998 with the Eagle Mountain International Church, (EMIC) a non-denominational congregation situated on Eagle Mountain Lake in north Fort Worth.
 It was about 8 miles from our new home.
-Suzanne joined it in 1998, and my membership delayed through the completion of my professional tenure at Highland Park Presbyterian Church in 2004.
+Suzanne joined it in 1998, shortly after locating that church and identifying it was where we were to go.
+My membership delayed through the completion of my professional staff tenure at Highland Park Presbyterian Church in 2004.

 We bought the 10 acers for our Aurora residence from Joseph (Joe) D. & Karen Meadows Warkentine, born in 1947 and 1954.
 They owned 20 acers, and had divided it, constructing a residence on the southern 10 acers that we purchased.
 They lived in their home a few more years, but then sold it in 2012 to William Wayne and Kristi Renee Conn Huckabee, who had four daughters.
 The Warkentine’s relocated to Greeley, Colorado, from where they had originally come.
 The Huckabee’s sold their 10 acers in 2014 to a man who renovated it and sold it in 2015 to Jacob Lee (Jake) and Lindsey Michel Bruton, who had a toddler son and gave issue to another son by 2016.